 Sustainability is a worldwide and multidisciplinary challenge that cannot be met within the walls of a university or the borders of a single country.
 That is why HAS University of Applied Sciences wants to connect students from different countries and study programmes in a program: “Challenge Sustainability”.

-The minor will take place during the first semester of the academic year.
+The program will take place during the first semester of the academic year.
 During 20 weeks, the group of students will operate as one consultancy team, working on one or more sustainability projects.

 In this program, students will learn how to:

 The program is an initiative of a team of lecturers from the Bachelor study programmes:

 Environmental Studies, Business Administration & Agribusiness, International Food & Agribusiness, Food Technology, and Management of the Environment.